Paink64/HPC-AI-Resources/Personal-Computer-Simple-ML.md

 3️⃣ Click **Run** (▶) to see the prediction!

-📌 **Expected Output:** Based on past data, the model will predict a test score for a 25-year-old student.
+✅ You should now see the predicted score for age 25! 🎉

 ---